julioct/julioct.github.io/_posts/2023-07-22-Clean-Architecture.md

 #### **So, what do you get by using Clean Architecture?**
 In concrete terms, here are the benefits I've gotten in my projects by using Clean Architecture:

-* I can easily make changes to my core business rules (entities and use cases) since they are centralized in one place, and they are not mixed with any infrastructure concerns.
+* **I can easily make changes to my core business rules** (entities and use cases) since they are centralized in one place, and they are not mixed with any infrastructure concerns.
-* I can easily unit test those business rules without having to worry about any external dependencies.
+* **I can easily unit test those business rules** without having to worry about any external dependencies.
-* It's easy to understand my use cases since they are small classes that only have one responsibility.
+* **It's easy to understand my use cases** since they are small classes that only have one responsibility.
-* I don't have to worry about the database I ultimately choose to use.
+* **I don't have to worry about the database I ultimately choose to use**.
 I can start with an in-memory repository and then switch to Mongo DB, Entity Framework with SQL Server, Cosmos DB, etc. without having to change any code in the Core project.
-* In fact, I can switch any infrastructure piece without having to change any code in the Core project, which protects me from unnecessary regressions.
+* In fact, **I can switch any infrastructure piece** without having to change any code in the Core project, which protects me from unnecessary regressions.
-* My endpoints or controllers are super lean since all they do is invoke a handler and return the result.
+* **My endpoints or controllers are super lean** since all they do is invoke a handler and return the result.
 Because of this I don't worry much about unit testing them (let integration tests take care).

 But I think the most important benefit is this: